The Bankrate promise

 Current state of the car buying market

 Drivers looking to purchase vehicles right now have to deal with high prices and sparse vehicle inventory.
-Kelley Blue Book reported that new vehicle costs surpassed $48,000 in June 2022, this is up a dramatic 12.7 percent from June of last year.
+Kelley Blue Book reported that new vehicle costs surpassed $48,000 in August 2022, hitting a fifth straight month of record-high prices.

 Rising inflation is only one factor that has led to increased vehicle costs.
 The vehicle industry is still working to catch up with the profound impacts brought on by the microchip shortage and widespread inventory issues.
 Fortunately, indicators do show that vehicle production should return to pre-pandemic levels soon.
 Waiting to purchase could be worth your while.